 A central hub for data exploration.
 The data catalog will document available datasets along with their location, descriptions, lineage and usage instructions.
 Display heuristics and use structure to indicate which data is the best.
 Clear documentation on how to on-board to cloud providers, how to gain access to data and how to take code to production will also be provided.
 Provide standards and a community where people can get access to this information.
 These problems can all be addressed by the central data hub.

-Our interviews consisted of 13 participants and 3 different user types
+The interviews consisted of 13 participants and 4 different user types

-Following the user interviews, we summarized key takeaways and common themes by using an affinity map.
-We aggregated these conclusions and observations on a table of [x-axis] likes, dislikes, behaviors and goals separated by the topics[y-axis] of Data Discovery, Azure, Databricks and Maxis Workspaces.
+Following the user interviews, I summarized key takeaways and common themes by using an affinity map by aggregating these conclusions and observations on a table of [x-axis] likes, dislikes, behaviors and goals separated by the topics[y-axis] of Data Discovery, Azure, Databricks and Maxis Workspaces.
 This map helped us view the results in a more consumable manner and allowed us to easily identify areas of opportunity, opportunities for us to create UI solutions that would bring users to our product.

-After organizing our thoughts using the Affinity Mapping method, we created three distinct personas that represent the users of our product.
+After organizing our thoughts using the Affinity Mapping method, I created three distinct personas that represent the users of our product.

 The first persona is a Tech Lead who uses Maxis Workspaces and Databricks to support their teams with development work and data discovery.
 This user needs to evangelize the use of Databricks to their team and is focused on finding data and getting access as quickly as possible.